flycheck/flycheck/doc/manual/usage.rst

 .. option:: flycheck-chktexrc

-   The configuration file for the `tex-chktex` syntax checker.
+   The configuration file for the :flyc:checker:`tex-chktex` syntax checker.

 .. option:: flycheck-coffeelintrc

-   The configuration file for the `coffee-coffeelint` syntax checker.
+   The configuration file for the :flyc:checker:`coffee-coffeelint` syntax checker.

 .. option:: flycheck-eslintrc

-   The configuration file for the `javascript-eslint` syntax checker.
+   The configuration file for the :flyc:checker:`javascript-eslint` syntax checker.

 .. option:: flycheck-flake8rc

-   The configuration file for the `python-flake8` syntax checker.
+   The configuration file for the :flyc:checker:`python-flake8` syntax checker.

 .. option:: flycheck-gjslintrc

-   The configuration file for the `javascript-gjslint` syntax checker.
+   The configuration file for the :flyc:checker:`javascript-gjslint` syntax checker.

 .. option:: flycheck-jshintrc

-   The configuration file for the `javascript-jshint` syntax checker.
+   The configuration file for the :flyc:checker:`javascript-jshint` syntax checker.

 .. option:: flycheck-pylintrc

-   The configuration file for the `python-pylint` syntax checker.
+   The configuration file for the :flyc:checker:`python-pylint` syntax checker.

 .. option:: flycheck-rubocoprc

-   The configuration file for the `ruby-rubocop` syntax checker.
+   The configuration file for the :flyc:checker:`ruby-rubocop` syntax checker.

 .. option:: flycheck-tidyrc

-   The configuration file for the `html-tidy` syntax checker.
+   The configuration file for the :flyc:checker:`html-tidy` syntax checker.

 The value of these variables is either a string or `nil`.
 In the former case, locate the configuration file using the functions in